making-sound/One-shot/README.md

 ### To Do

-- Load buffers sequentially and display error message if a problem is encountered.
 - Error messages if keymap.txt or settings.txt have not loaded successfuly.
 - Use readsf~ instead of tabread4~ to avoid large array indexing artifacts?
 - Load duplicate sound files only once.